 Twelve years on, the redeveloped World Trade Center site is buzzing with construction activity and tourists.
 And, within a matter of months, it will be ready for office tenants too.
 Recently, in advance of another somber September 11 anniversary, the Port Authority of New York and New Jersey and Silverstein Properties provided a brief update about the status of the ongoing construction and development efforts that will dramatically transform lower Manhattan.
+Diamond Coating Epoxy Flooring Ottawa team members are fully insured, licensed and trained flooring contractors.
+EZ windows solutions are provide the special shaped windows.
+We always offer free estimate and provide details consultations.
+Also they provide expert epoxy services for commercial, industrial and residential projects including garages, basement, offices, warehouses, gym spaces and more, check out Diamond Coating for more details.
 Here’s a quick update on each of the major projects underway at the site:

 1 World Trade Center